Containers on Summit

 As a simple example, we will run hostname

-with the Singularity container.
+with the Apptainer container.

 Create a file submit.lsf with the contents below.

-#!/bin/bash # Begin LSF Directives #BSUB -P STF007 #BSUB -W 0:10 #BSUB -q debug #BSUB -nnodes 1 #BSUB -J simple_container_job #BSUB -o simple_container_job.%J #BSUB -e simple_container_job.%J jsrun -n2 singularity exec ./simple.sif hostname
+#!/bin/bash # Begin LSF Directives #BSUB -P STF007 #BSUB -W 0:10 #BSUB -q debug #BSUB -nnodes 1 #BSUB -J simple_container_job #BSUB -o simple_container_job.%J #BSUB -e simple_container_job.%J jsrun -n2 apptainer exec ./simple.sif hostname

 Submit the job with